Extraordinary Ministers of Holy Communion

 USCCB website for the norms and guidelines of Lectors at Mass

 Altar servers have the sacred duty of assisting the priest celebrating Mass.
-The essential duties of the altar server is to "carry the cross, the processional candle, hold the book for the priest celebrant when he is not at the altar, carry the incense and censer, present the bread, wine, and water to the priest during the preparation of the gifts or assist him when he receives the gifts from the people, wash the hands of the priest, assist the priest celebrant and deacon as necessary."
+The essential duties of the altar server are to "carry the cross, the processional candle, hold the book for the celebrant when he is not at the altar, carry the incense and censer, present the bread, wine, and water to the priest during the preparation of the gifts or assist him when he receives the gifts from the people, wash the hands of the priest, assist the celebrant and deacon as necessary."

 Greeters and Ushers

 Greeters and ushers support our celebration of Mass by greeting people as they arrive and assisting them to find seating or other church facilities as needed.
 Ushers collect the offering during Mass and distribute bulletins to departing churchgoers afterward.
 Men and women of the parish are always welcome to volunteer to be greeters.